The Importance of Athletic Hosiery for Training and Fitness

 You need to measure your calves to make certain you purchase the correct size.
 Choose a fabric and texture that feels comfortable.
 You need to select different pairs for warmer or cooler weather.

-You can find compression socks in a variety of breathable materials including cotton, wool, spandex, nylon, polyester and lycra.
+You can find good compression socks in a variety of breathable materials including cotton, wool, spandex, nylon, polyester and lycra.
 It is critical you make certain you purchase a pair with the proper length.

 Too Long = Bad Fit